Alexandru Philippide: Debut years

 An early work by Philippide was the 1881 Încercare asupra stării sociale a poporului românesc în trecut ("Investigation into the Social Status of the Romanian People in the Past"), which attempted to trace the origins of Romanian culture.
-In 1892, Philippide undertook a thorough linguistic analysis to demonstrate that the Chronicle of Huru, a purported 13th-century document, was in fact a modern forgery.
-He published Introducere în istoria limbei și literaturei române ("Introduction to the History of Romanian Language and Literature") in 1888 and Gramatică elementară a limbii române ("Elementary Grammar of the Romanian Language") in 1897; this was at a time when domestic scientifically composed textbooks were in scarce supply.
+In 1882, Philippide undertook a thorough linguistic analysis to demonstrate that the Chronicle of Huru, a purported 13th-century document, was in fact a modern forgery.
+The piece was carried in Convorbiri Literare magazine, published by Junimea society; philologist Lucian Dumbravă sees here the core elements of his scholarship ("he is learned, thorough, authoritative [and] markedly ironic").
+Philippide then authored Introducere în istoria limbei și literaturei române ("Introduction to the History of Romanian Language and Literature") in 1888 and Gramatică elementară a limbii române ("Elementary Grammar of the Romanian Language") in 1897.
+This was at a time when domestic scientifically composed textbooks were in scarce supply.
 The first work, after presenting the author's ideas on literary history, goes on to provide biographical sketches of Romanian literary figures from the 16th-century Coresi through 1821.
 Philippide believed that a satisfactory history of Romanian literature did not exist, and set out to correct this deficiency; according to philologist Eugen Negrici, his coverage of literary matters was below minimal, contrasting later approaches by Nicolae Cartojan (who claimed to have discovered an "old literature").
 Beginning on this basis, Philippide grappled with the issue of the literary language, which he termed the "common language".
 Observing that Romanian had not yet developed a firm standard, he both suggested a theory of language evolution and steps to be taken toward standardization.
 However, he rejected wholesale attempts to create a new variant, which he accused Heimann Hariton Tiktin of doing prematurely.
 He ascribed overarching importance in the creation and evolution of literary languages to popular writers.